SoftUni/Programming-Basics-Book-Java-EN/chapter-11-tricks-and-hacks.md

 There are some defined rules for correct formatting of the code, which are collected in one place and are called **conventions**.
 The conventions are a group of rules, generally accepted by the programmers using a given language, which are massively used.
 These conventions help to build norms in given languages – what is the best way to write and what are good practices.
 It is accepted that if a programmer follows them then his code is easy to read and understand.

 The Java language is developed by **Sun Microsystems** (a tech company, later acquired by **Oracle**).
-Sun is the ones that lay the foundations of the current well-established conventions in Java.
+Sun is the one that lays the foundations of the current well-established conventions in Java.
 You should know that even if you don't follow the conventions given by **Microsoft**, your code will work (as long as it is properly written), but it will not be easy to understand.
 This, of course, is not fatal at a base level, but the faster you get used to writing quality code the better.

 ## The Official Java Code Conventions